sergorl/avia_serv/README.md

-# HTTP-server for storing and searching avia tickets
+# Multithreaded HTTP-server for storing and searching avia tickets
 Rust implementation of http-server is able
 - to upload batches of ticket
 - to store the uploaded batches in special internal sorted order